namjul/gutenberg/packages/dataviews/README.md

 Callback that signals the user selected one of more items.
 It receives the list of selected items' ids as a parameter.

 If `selection` and `onChangeSelection` are provided, the `DataViews` component behaves as a controlled component, otherwise, it behaves like an uncontrolled component.

+### `isItemClickable`: `function`

+A function that determines if a media field or a primary field are clickable.
+It receives an item as an argument and returns a boolean value indicating whether the item can be clicked.

+### `onClickItem`: `function`

+A callback function that is triggered when a user clicks on a media field or primary field.
+This function is currently implemented only in the `grid` and `list` views.

 #### `header`: React component